Saturation diving: Decompression from saturation

-Once all the tissue compartments have reached saturation for a given pressure and breathing mixture, continued exposure will not increase the gas loading of the tissues.
-From this point onward the required decompression remains the same.
 If divers work and live at pressure for a long period, and are decompressed only at the end of the period, the risks associated with decompression are limited to this single exposure.
-This principle has led to the practice of saturation diving, and as there is only one decompression, and it is done in the relative safety and comfort of a saturation habitat, the decompression is done on a very conservative profile, minimising the risk of bubble formation, growth and the consequent injury to tissues.
+As decompression is done in the relative safety and comfort of a saturation habitat, it is done on a very conservative profile, minimising the risk of bubble formation, growth and the consequent injury to tissues.
 A consequence of these procedures is that saturation divers are more likely to suffer decompression sickness symptoms in the slowest tissues, whereas bounce divers are more likely to develop bubbles in faster tissues.